What is the UV index today?

 Longitude

-Real-Time UV Index Forecast Chart
+Real-Time UV Index Forecast

-Safe Exposure Time Calculation (Time to Burn Chart)
+Safe Exposure Time (Time to Burn)

 I Red or blond hair; light-colored eyes; freckles likely Always burns, does not tan